 - Understands all sources of brand data—share, brand funnel, consumption, financials

-- Writes analytical performance reports that outlines the strategic implications
+- Writes analytical performance reports that outline the strategic implications

 2. Think Strategically